Richmond, California: Government

 Years of political domination by the local firefighters union subsided after an FBI corruption investigation.
 In the early 2000s Gayle McLaughlin was the first Green elected to the council, with the support of the Richmond Progressive Alliance (RPA), a coalition of liberal Democrats, progressive independents, and Greens.
 In November 2006, McLaughlin was elected mayor, defeating incumbent first-term Mayor Irma Anderson.
+During McLaughlin's mayoralty (2007–2015), Richmond was the nation's largest city with a Green Party mayor.

 In 2006, the city implemented a computer program that it had ordered from a German firm that provides the city with statistical interactive maps.
 These maps cover such areas as signage locations, streets, crime hot-spots, and zoning information.
 In 2007 the city won a contest in which its previously substandard website was upgraded and improved to make it more modern and functional.
 The prize includes two years of free webmastering.

-There has recently been controversy regarding appointments of councilpersons Sandhu and Thurmond who were not elected at-large or were appointed to the ballot on a Yes/No basis.

-Mayor McLaughlin and Councilperson Butt have opposed Chevron's Renewal Project that would replace their 1950's era Hydrogen Manufacturing plant with a newer more efficient plant and would increase pollution by using dirtier, thicker, but cheaper crude oil.
+Mayor McLaughlin and Councilperson Butt opposed Chevron's Renewal Project that would replace their 1950s era Hydrogen Manufacturing plant with a newer more efficient plant and would increase pollution by using dirtier, thicker, but cheaper crude oil.

 The city of Richmond has eight community centers which are located within city parks.
 Many of the city's community centers were closed in the early 2000s following budget miscalculations and financial difficulties.
 In the 2006 city elections many candidates ran on platforms promising to reopen these community centers, most of which had been closed due to budget cuts.
 That election also featured a city sales tax increase, Measure Q, which failed.

 There are 53 voting precincts in Richmond.
-During the regular election on November 7, 2006, 21,575 of 37,605 (57.37%) registered voters cast their ballots.

 Richmond has formerly been home to black culture and activist movements, most notably the Black Panther Party.

+Richmond became the first city in the United States to pass a resolution for a ceasefire in the Gaza war on October 25, 2023, eighteen days after the outbreak of hostilities.